rprops/Ramlibacter--CW/Analysis.md

 # Pangenome analysis

 * Genomes were annotated with COG ids through `anvi-run-ncbi-cogs` by `blast` searches.
-* Pangenome was made using the `--use-ncbi-blast` flag as recommended by the developers.
+* Pangenome was made using the `--use-ncbif-blast` flag as recommended by the developers.
 * Summary of panG protein clusters were manually selected in the interactive interface.
 * The amino acid sequences in the protein cluster of the *Ramlibacter* MAG were further annotated with the KEGG orthology.